 Delete a user

 As an administrator, you can delete users from your space, to suspend their right to login to the space.
-This can be done by going to the Users page in Administration space.
-Find the user you want to delete in the user list, click on the menu ...
+Go to the Administration dashboard by clicking on the gear icon in the top right corner and choosing Administration.
+If you do not see the gear ...

 Delete a project

-Only an administrator can delete projects from your cloud.
+Only an administrator can delete projects from BIMcollab Nexus.
 This can be done in the 'Projects' page of the Administration section of a private space.
 Click on the project's menu and select 'Delete'.
 When projects are deleted they are placed in a ...